mrdotan/apicv10/instructions/Lab4/index.md

  Summary
 ==============================================================

-You completed the APIC Dev Jam Lab 4 - Use Lifecycle Controls to Version your API.
+You completed the APIC VEST Lab 4 - Use Lifecycle Controls to Version your API.
 Throughout the tutorial, you explored the key takeaways:

 -   Create a new API Product.